linkedin px ads

 2.Krymchak

 Rarely heard of, and incredibly at risk is Krymchak, a language spoken by the Crimea people, a peninsula of Ukraine.
-Also referred to as “Krimchak” and known as Judeo-Crimean Tatar, this tongue is believed to be used by 200 native speakers (2007), who were born during or before the 1930’s.
+Also referred to as “Krimchak” and known as Judeo-Crimean Tatar, this tongue was reported to have around 200 native speakers in 2007, but that number has since dropped sharply – recent estimates suggest only a handful of elderly speakers remain.
 Despite Krymchak being spoken by a small number of people in Ukraine, Pangea offers Ukrainian or Russian translation services in its place!

 3.Saami